 Combining the Body of Knowledge, Exam Blueprint, and the Official Textbook yields a valuable study resource for anyone pursuing the CIPP/US.
 First and foremost, this section provides a Sample Mapping—so you can decide whether it is worth your time.
 Before we get there, let's cover some quick notes and disclaimers:

-- If you find any inconsistencies, or it was useful to you, let me know!
+- If you find any inconsistencies, or if it was useful to you, let me know!

 - This is an unofficial study resource, so use your best judgment.

 - The number of questions you can expect from the Exam Blueprint is denoted in the format (min, max).

 - Some topics may span multiple chapters and sections.

 - Not all content in the Body of Knowledge may be covered in the Official Textbook.

 Finally, please do not only review the items in this mapping.
 There is plenty of amazing content in the Official Textbook that helps ensure you understand these topics holistically.
-This should be a good study tool, but it should not be the only study tool you use.
+This should be an excellent study tool, but it should not be the only study tool you use.

 Okay.
 On to the good stuff.